-All students are responsible for obtaining an identification card at the time of initial registration with the college.
-Students should carry their Student ID card at all times to be identified as a current student, and to access student support services: including the library, campus computer labs, and the Centers for Learning Excellence.
-Student identification cards are issued to students free of charge and are available at the Enrollment and Student Information Centers district wide.
+All students are responsible for obtaining an identification card at the time of initial registration with the College.
+Students are expected to show their Student ID card at all times to be identified as a current student and when conducting College business.
+The Student ID allows students to access student support services; including the library, campus computer labs, and the Centers for Learning Excellence.
+Student identification cards are issued to students free of charge and are available at the Enrollment Centers district wide.
 The Student ID card replacement fee is \$15.